slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% feature-end mod="arch/results" %}}

 ## Http {#http}
-Status codes not only serve to logically categories successes/failures but become a natural and easy way to convert results to platform/protocol specific errors.
+{{% sk-link-code component="result" filepath="results/Status.kt" name="Status" %}} not only serve to logically sub-categorize successes/failures but they become a natural and easy way to convert results to platform/protocol specific statuses/errors.
 There is a default Err to HTTP status code converter available in {{% sk-link-code component="result" filepath="results/Codes.kt" name="Codes" %}}

 {{< highlight kotlin >}}